1app.energy Blog

 Choose Intelligent Go if:

-• You have a compatible smart charger
+• You have a compatible EV or charger and your account meets the current eligibility rules

 • You want carbon-aware scheduling in addition to price-aware scheduling